 Provide a better or unique product

-The internet doesn’t need another generic travel blog.
+The internet doesn’t need another airports guide.
 For yours to become successful, it needs to be different in some way.
 It should either provide a better product or provide something that hasn’t been done before.
 For instance, you could specialize in exploring hole-in-the-wall museums and tourist traps across the world rather than feature more generalized content.

 Protect your brand

 Over time, you’ll develop a distinct brand when compared to other travel bloggers.
 While many aspects of brand development are beyond our control, that doesn’t mean we don’t have a duty to protect our brand as much as possible.
 This is important because the alternative is often a reversion to the mean in terms of blog identity.
 In other words, if you aren’t actively taking steps to distinguish your brand, it will eventually become a generic concept that’s difficult to separate from the countless other travel blogs out there.

 People go to travel blogs to read about exotic places and unique experiences.
 It shouldn’t be about you and your personality.
 While you undoubtedly play a personal role in your writing and effort to help others learn about locations around the world, it should be a small part of a larger story.
 Focus on local traditions, fun facts, interesting things to see and do, and other factors that go beyond your personality and opinions.
 Doing so will make your content more relatable and more in line with what the average reader wants.

 Becoming a successful travel blogger doesn’t happen overnight.
 At the same time, it’s far from an unattainable goal.
 As long as you’re willing to work hard and smart, you’ll be set on the road to travel blog success.